microsoft/Windows-driver-samples/general/pcidrv/README.md

 - Reading & Writing to the registry

+> [!NOTE]
-Note: This sample provides an example of a minimal driver intended for educational purposes.
+> This sample provides an example of a minimal driver intended for educational purposes.
 Neither the driver nor its sample test programs are intended for use in a production environment.

 As stated earlier, this sample is meant to demonstrate how to write a KMDF driver for a generic PCI device and not for PCI network controllers.
 For network controllers, you should write a monolithic NDIS miniport driver based on the samples given under the \\network\\ndis directory.